Who are Illinois corn farmers?

-One of the priorities of IL Corn is to help non-farmers understand who you are and what you do.
+One of our priorities is to help non-farmers understand who you are and what you do.
 We’ve focused quite a few our efforts in Chicago, knowing from research that consumers in Chicago are particularly disengaged from the agriculture going on downstate and that their votes impact your farms and families.

-For a general overview of the outreach, we’re involved in, check out the following programs:
+For a general overview of the outreach that we’re involved in, check out the following programs:

 Illinois Runs on HomeGrown Corn: This program gives non-farmers the opportunity to “visit” a farm using the newest technology!
 We’re using virtual reality viewers and 360-degree filming technology to produce on-farm videos throughout the growing season.